dpi/drupal-geocoder/README.md

 $plugins = array('freegeoip', 'geonames', 'googlemaps', 'bingmaps');
 $lat = '37.422782';
 $lon = '-122.085099';
+// Array of options
+// Note: At the moment options are not automatically pulled in from the module config.
 $options = array(
   'freegeoip' => array(), // array of options 'geonames' => array(), // array of options